Dynamic Resource Allocation in the Cloud with Near-Optimal Efficiency: Introduction

 There is now an extensive literature devoted to the pricing of cloud computing services.
 In \citep{macias2011genetic} the authors study a genetic model for generating a suitable pricing function in the cloud market.
 In \citep{gera2011learning}, pricing is studied via a revenue management formulation to address resource provisioning decisions.
 See also \citep{passacantando2016service,sharma2012pricing} for more pricing models.
 A closely related topic is fairness in resource allocation \citep{zaharia2010delay,ghodsi2011dominant}.
 Although we do not directly consider pricing, work maximization could be interpreted as a way to obtain extra revenue by allocating unused resources to active users.

 More recently, there has been work considering over-commitment in the cloud \citep{cohen2019overcommitment,gordon2011ginkgo,dabbagh2015efficient}, that is, selling resources beyond server capacity.
 One of the objectives of over-commitment is to reduce the number of servers opened in order to minimize energy consumption.
-In our work, we do not assume over-commitment, yet our algorithm can still be applied to this setting (see Algorithm~\ref{alg:SMB2}).
-Besides work maximization, no other strong guarantees can be ensured under this regime.
+In our basic model, we do not assume over-commitment, yet our algorithm can still be applied to that setting (see Algorithm~\ref{alg:SMB2}).
+Specifically, we obtain a normalized version of SLA satisfaction in the over-commitment setting, where the guarantees depend on how much the system is over-committed (see Section~\ref{sec:Extension}).